Update 17/06/2026

 No downtime is expected.

-Both stacks will remain available for a couple of weeks on your clusters.
+During the transition period, both stacks can remain available on your clusters.
 If DNS propagation is slow, it usually completes in less than 30 minutes, but this can vary depending on how HTTP clients are configured.
 If some traffic still reaches the old load balancer during the transition, it will continue to be handled by NGINX.

 Why is the NGINX controller still on my cluster?